History of the Trans-Am Series: Continued expansion (2017–present)

-For 2019, the TA3 and TA4 production-based classes were renamed SGT (SuperGT) and GT, respectively, "...to better reflect the kinds of cars that are competing in them.”, according to Trans Am Race Company President John Claggett.
+For 2019, the TA3 and TA4 production-based classes were renamed SGT (SuperGT) and GT, respectively, "to better reflect the kinds of cars that are competing in them”, according to Trans Am Race Company President John Claggett.
 The two classes names are now similar to those in other GT racing series and classes in North America.
 The GT and SGT classes are open to an ever increasing array of performance coupes, performance sedans and touring cars with various engine and drivetrain configurations, as diversity has always been one of the hallmarks of the Trans Am Series.

-For 2020, the season finale at Daytona International Speedway was dropped due to unresolvable scheduling conflicts, and after a two-year absence, the race at Brainerd, Minnesota was reinstated to honor the late Jed Copham, the track's co-owner and part-time Trans Am Series driver.
-Purse bonuses and participation incentive bonuses totaling $35,000 will be available to drivers competing during the "Jed Copham Memorial Weekend".
-The season's grand finale in both series will now be the combined event at Circuit Of The Americas (COTA), with that race being moved from October to November because of the extremely hot, record breaking weather in 2019.
-In the West Coast Championship series, the season will start one month earlier (mid-March) at Sonoma Raceway, which will for the first time ever also hold a second race in late August to make up for the Auto Club Speedway race being dropped.
+For 2020, the season finale at Daytona International Speedway was dropped due to unresolvable scheduling conflicts, and after a two-year absence, the race at Brainerd, Minnesota, was reinstated to honor the late Jed Copham, the track's co-owner and part-time Trans-Am Series driver.
+Purse bonuses and participation incentive bonuses totaling $35,000 were available to drivers competing during the "Jed Copham Memorial Weekend".
+The season's grand finale in both series would now be the combined event at Circuit Of The Americas (COTA), with that race being moved from October to November because of the extremely hot, record breaking weather in 2019.
+In the West Coast Championship series, the season started one month earlier (mid-March) at Sonoma Raceway, which will for the first time ever also hold a second race in late August to make up for the Auto Club Speedway race being dropped.
 Other than this and minor reordering, the schedule remains at six races, with Laguna Seca as the other combined event where both series will be racing together.

 The Trans Am Series also decided to add a new production-based class for 2020, which will be positioned in-between TA2 and SGT.
-The new Xtreme GT (XGT) class will feature 2016 and earlier FIA Group GT3 cars that are ineligible to compete in any other racing series.
+The new Xtreme GT (XGT) class features 2016 and earlier FIA Group GT3 cars that are ineligible to compete in any other racing series.
 A wide variety of very high-performance domestic and international makes and models will now be able to race in the Trans Am Series.